 When the architect says I think you need two feet more in the kitchen and two less in the dining room, listen to him.

 I know a local architect Bob Kervin who advised a friend of mine to do that building on Maine land.
 He reminded her "You spend more time in that kitchen than the four holidays a year in the formal dining room".

 Make the everyday dining area in the kitchen larger because it gets used three times a day.

 That kitchen of today is where more time is spent in the rocking chair next to the wood cook or heater stove on the brick hearth.
-Getting ready to eat or cleaning up the dishes all at into the length of the kitchen pit stop for vittles.
+Getting ready to eat with slow cooked meals or cleaning up the dishes after one memorable meal makes your kitchen more than a quick pit stop for vittles.